furu-takeshi/cs-notes/ch1.md

 The CPU has three main components:
 * Arithmetic Logic Unit (ALU): Performs arithmetic operations (add, subtract) and logical operations (AND, OR, NOT).
 * Control Unit (CU): Directs and coordinates all operations within the computer system by fetching and decoding instructions.
-* Registers: Small, high-speed memory locations inside the CPU for temporary storage during processing.### 3.
-Memory Units
+* Registers: Small, high-speed memory locations inside the CPU for temporary storage during processing.

 ## Memory Units
 Type|Characteristics